 Conclusion

-We are use to seeing sexuality in a costume in materials like leather, lace and satin.
-Color used in such garments are usually red and black.
+We are used to seeing sexuality in a costume in materials like leather, lace and satin.
+Colors used in such garments are usually red and black.
 Sexual clothing is considered to be underwear like pushup bras and strings, also fishnet thighs and stay up sock, all of which are familiar from erotic imagery.
 Just about everything we perceive sexy when considering clothing is built in that way in relation to history that enforces gender roles where woman is submissive.
 It is too easy to put women in a position of passive object being looked at and men to be the one who looks.
-In the future I will consider this and think about breaking the power relationships with my costumedesingdesign, if and where I can.
+In the future I will consider this and think about breaking the power relationships with my costume design, if and where I can.

 There is a lot more to know when we deal with issues this big.
 This essay is just a start trying to start unravelling dynamics in sexual representation.
 Women can also feel powerful when they are in the role of being looked at and this is something I will also think about in future research.
 There is not really right or wrong answers to any of this, just many perspectives one can look at.
 One thing I know is that woman’s sexuality has been a taboo for long enough.
 The perception of a woman's sexuality has not developed also because of the old belief that a woman's sexuality threatens the order of society, which is still working under the surface (Karkulehto, 2011, s.110) It’s about time to produce something fresh and innovative to our culture for women and men too to mirror themselves off.